christiannielsen98/DVML-P7/README.md

 # DVML-P7

-This repository contains the codebase behind a paper produced by the group DVML7-2022 from the Department of Computer Science at Aalborg University during a project period from September 2022 to Januar 2023.
-The abstract from this paper can be found last in this README.
+This repository contains the codebase behind a paper produced by the group DVML-7-01 from the Department of Computer Science at Aalborg University during a project period from September 2022 to January 2023.

+The projects purpose was in essence to transform the Yelp Open Dataset, [found here](https://www.yelp.com/dataset), to a knowledge graph.

-The two directories "YelpOntology" and "Code" are the main directories used in the report.
+The two directories "YelpOntology" and "Code" are the main directories used in the paper.

 ## YelpOntology
 This directory represents our own Yelp ontology.